phili76/IRBlaster360/README.md

 * get current time from ntp
 * uptime display in webserver footer with bootdate
+* set default mDNS hostname if not configured
 * configure settings in webinterface(see pic)
 * TODO: save config back to configfile